*Seh₂ul and *Meh₁not: Sun-maiden

 A character related to the Sun deity is the 'Sun-maiden'.
-Examples are 'Saules meita', the daughter of Saulé in Baltic tradition, and Sūryā, daughter to Indic Sun god Sūrya.
+Examples are Saules meita, the daughter of Saulé in Baltic tradition, and Sūryā, who is varyingly depicted as either the daughter of Surya or Savitr.
 Scholars also posit Helen of Troy, from Greek mythology, was another example of the 'Sun-maiden'.
+Just as Helen, in Greek mythology, was associated with the twin horsemen Castor and Pollux, the Vedic deity Sūryā is connected with the Ashvins, a pair of twin charioteers.
+However, the linguist Vittore Pisani argues that Helen is more likely to etymologically connect to the Vedic goddess saraṇyú.
+In one Baltic myth, the goddess Saules meita is wed to the Dieva Dēli, who are the twin sons of the sky god Dievs, It is possible that this Baltic pair of twin gods derives from the Indo-European "divine twins" archetype, which is itself possibly further continued by the Ashvins.
+In another Baltic myth, the goddess Saules meita is instead married to the moon god Meness, with the Dieva Dēli only appearing as members of the bridal procession.

-In Albanian tradition there is E Bija e Hënës dhe e Diellit, "the Daughter of the Moon and the Sun", who is a light divine heroine, referred to as pika e qiellit ("drop of the sky" or "lightning"), which falls everywhere from heaven on the mountains and the valleys and strikes pride and evil.
+In Albanian tradition there is E Bija e Hënës dhe e Diellit, "the daughter of the Moon and the Sun", who is a light divine heroine, referred to as pika e qiellit ("drop of the sky" or "lightning"), which falls everywhere from heaven on the mountains and the valleys and strikes pride and evil.
 She defeats the kulshedra, the archetype of darkness and evil in Albanian mythology.
 In some Albanian traditions the Sun (Dielli) and the Moon (Hëna) are regarded as husband and wife, and in others as brother and sister.
 In the case of E Bija e Hënës dhe e Diellit the Sun is her father and the Moon is her mother.

 The Moon deity

-Bust of Men a deity considered descended from *Meh₁not.